dongchanlim/MSBA/CapstoneProject/README.md

 > Out of scope: Hasn't identified yet.

 **Details:** Who is going to execute the project?
 When will the project be finished?
 Are there important project milestones?
-> [Richard Lim](https://www.linkedin.com/in/datarichard/) is going to excute this project as a capstone project. the project milestone (calendar) is listed as table below
+> [Richard Lim](https://www.linkedin.com/in/datarichard/) is going to excute this project as a capstone project. the project milestone (calendar) is listed as table below.